duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/19-sac3/20-imu/21-imu-intro.md

 2. _Newton’s Second Law of Motion_: F = ma (The force on an object produces acceleration)

-    F: Force on object
+    - F: Force on object

-    m: Mass of the object
+    - m: Mass of the object

-    a: the acceleration of the object, which is explained [here](https://www.grc.nasa.gov/WWW/K-12/airplane/disvelac.html)
+    - a: the acceleration of the object, which is explained [here](https://www.grc.nasa.gov/WWW/K-12/airplane/disvelac.html)

-Displacement is the change in position.
+    - In short: Displacement is the change in position.
 Velocity is the rate of change of displacement.
 Acceleration is the rate of change of velocity.

 **The accelerometer measures the position changes and calculates all the way down to acceleration (accumulating errors along the way).**